MUA_Logo

 • Litter is often wind-blown until it is trapped somewhere or goes down a storm drain.

-How does it affect us? - Even small amounts of litter are unsightly, unhealthy and dangerous and may cause the following:
+How does litter affect us? - Even small amounts of litter are unsightly, unhealthy and dangerous and may cause the following:

 • fires